ipfabric/docs/docs/System_Administration/increase_disk_space.md

 - extend `ipfabric-vg/root` to `+100%FREE`
 - online resize `ext4` partition

-## Increasing Disk Space On IP Fabric Appliance
+## Increasing Disk Space on IP Fabric Appliance

-If you need any help with a disk space expansion, please contact our [Support Team](../support/index.md)
+If you need any help with disk space expansion, please contact our [Support team](../support/index.md).

 ### Resizing Root/First Disk

-The easiest way how to resize IP Fabric system disk is to
+The easiest way how to resize the IP Fabric system disk is to:

-1. Shutdown the appliance
+1. Shutdown the VM.

-2. Resize root/first disk to a desired size
+2. Resize the root/first disk to a desired size.

-3. Start virtual machine
+3. Start the VM.

-`cloud-init` will take care of resizing this disk.
+`cloud-init` will take care of resizing the disk.

-### Expanding System Volume By Adding Additional Disk(s)
+### Expanding System Volume by Adding Additional Disk(s)

-If you want to add secondary or any additional disk as a system disk, you will need to manually add it to `ipfabric-vg/root` volume.
+If you want to add a secondary or any additional disk as a system disk, you will need to manually add it to the `ipfabric-vg/root` volume.

-To do that follow LVM resource:
+To do that, follow LVM resources:

 - [Debian LVM wiki](https://wiki.debian.org/LVM)
 - [Arch LVM wiki](https://wiki.archlinux.org/title/LVM)